Vanilla-Extract/VanillaExtract/README.md

 ```

 ## Credits
+⚠ **NOTE** We try to give credit to those that created the textures but we're not great at keeping track.
+If you believe some textures are yours please contact us and we'll add you to this list (or take your textures down upon request).
 - [Banakin](https://banakin.github.io): Making the website and various tweaks
 - Doge: FullyAgedCropMarker and AlternateBlockDestruction
 - [The Faithful Team](https://faithful.team/): Making the Faithful Texture Pack